cubermitis/HackFest2024/HF-Advance/README.md

 If the `main_character` moves, the data updates.
 This must be the `main_character`.

 Let's update the player's position in `mGBA`'s debugger to key.
-This can be done in trial and error fashion, but for convenience, these are the "best" values.
+This can be done in trial and error fashion.
+For convenience, these are the "best" values.

 ```c
 // scroll_x